mudithaweeerarathna/Stored-Procedures-SQL-Server/README.md

 ## Create-Table #Branch
 The create table branch contains the queries that are needed to create the table.
 There are two files named User.sql and UserBankAccount.sql that contain two queries that are used to create the tables in the database.
 These two files contain just the queries that are needed to create the tables; they are not stored procedures.
-These two tables are just two tables that are used to store user details and the user’s bank details within a database.
+These two tables are just two tables that are used to store user details and the user’s bank details within a database. <br> <br>
+These queries can be seen in the [dbo] folder in the repository.

 <h4>User Table</h4>
 The [user] table contains four columns, just as shown as follows: Id is the primary key of the user table, and it is set to auto-increment the